 I didn’t read human anatomy though.
 I was rather more interested in the anatomy of an electron.
 But, the circumstances taught me what teachers and professors couldn’t.

 Human Anatomy- Bitter Facts

 Human anatomy is the most complicated one.
 Not in terms of understanding, but from its own structure.
-Creator had to really work hard in creating a human body which comprises a brain superior to other species on the planet!
+Creator had to really work hard in creating a human body that comprises a brain superior to other species on the planet!

-In order to maintain Homosapiens’ ( Scientific term for humans) sanity, God provided him with numerous nerves, censors, muscles, bones which when used sparingly, started crossing, disturbing, and pinching each other.
+In order to maintain Homosapiens’ ( Scientific term for humans) sanity, God provided him with numerous nerves, censors, muscles, and bones which when used sparingly, started crossing, disturbing, and pinching each other.

 Certainly, almighty knows and understands woos of those unspoken creatures.
 They can’t see a doctor and tell about their ailment when in their natural habitat.
 My goodness, again changing my course.